 Other advice on developing a digital transformation strategy comes from Kelvin Claveria, who argues that disruption can come from anywhere, which means companies must have a wide scope when undertaking business intelligence gathering.
 A further point made by Claveria is the need to develop an internal culture – a business needs to take its workforce with it on its digital transformation journey.

-To find out more about how a bespoke workforce management solution can help your business save as much as 12% on direct staff costs, click the link below to download our whitepaper.
+To find out more about how a bespoke workforce management solution can help your business save as much as 12% on direct staff costs, please contact us.